Parametric measures of variability induced by risk measures: Non-parametric estimators

-Simulation results are presented in Figure \ref{fig:1} for normal and Pareto risks with $p=0.9$, which confirm the asymptotic normality of the empirical estimators in Theorem \ref{th:5}.
-Because of location-invariance and positive homogeneity, the parameters of the normal distribution is not important, and we take a standard normal distribution.
-The Pareto distribution is chosen with tail index $4$, i.e., $\p(X>x)=x^{-4}$ for $x\ge 1$.
-Asymptotic results on the empirical estimators for $\alpha$-mixing data can be established similarly using results in \cite{C08} and \cite{KZ17}.
-For the interest of space we omit discussions on results in the case of dependent observations.
+Simulation results are presented in Figure \ref{fig:1} for $p=0.9$ in the case of standard normal and Pareto risks with tail index $4$, that confirm the asymptotic normality of the empirical estimators in Theorem \ref{th:5}.
+More general asymptotic results for $\alpha$-mixing processes could be similarly established using results in \cite{C08} and \cite{KZ17}.
+For the sake of space we do not discuss here the case of dependent observations.

+\begin{remark} For part (i) of Theorem \ref{th:5}, the assumption (R) is used to guarantee that the empirical quantiles converge to the true quantile (more precisely, we only need the quantile function to be continuous at $p$ and $1-p$); this is not needed for the consistency statements on $\Delta_p^{\rm ES}$ and $\Delta_p^{\rm ex}$ in part (i). \end{remark}

+\begin{remark} For a convex risk measure $\rho: H^{\Psi} \to \R$ on an Orlicz heart $H^\Psi$, \citet[Theorem 2.6]{KSZ14} showed that the empirical estimator $\widehat \rho(n)$ is strongly consistent for a stationary and ergodic data sequence $(X_n)_{n\in \N}$; that is, $\widehat \rho(n) \to \rho(X_1)$ almost surely.
+For a general variability measure $\nu$, a similar result holds if we further assume that $\nu$ is norm-continuous on $H^{\Psi}$, following the same arguments as in the proof of Theorem 2.6 of \cite{KSZ14}, where the only used property of $\rho$ is norm-continuity.
+This statement includes consistency of $\widehat\Delta_p^\ES (n)$ and $\widehat\Delta_p^\ex (n)$ on $L^1$ in part (i) of Theorem \ref{th:5} as special cases.
+For real-valued convex risk measures, norm-continuity is implied by monotonicity and convexity.
+To establish such continuity, monotonicity is essential and it plays the role of positivity in the Namioka-Klee theorem for linear functions; see \cite{BF09}.
+For convex variability measures, since monotonicity is not satisfied, we have to assume norm-continuity for the analog of Theorem 2.6 of \cite{KSZ14}. \end{remark}